Gathering Data#

 You can see all available flags in the Scrapy documentation on the scrapy crawl command.

-Checking crawl behavior using the DryRunPipeline
+Checking crawl behavior using the DryRunPipeline#

 After writing the settings, you may want to check that the settings are actually doing what they are supposed to.
 For

-which just prints out the URLs of the crawled pages to a file.
+this, you can use the DryRunPipeline which just prints out the URLs of the crawled pages to a file.

 from langsearch.pipelines import DryRunPipeline